• Skip to primary navigation

 • Contact Us

-Home > Search for DIY Projects by Trade Type > Damp DIY How To Projects and Information > The Comprehensive Guide to Dealing with Condensation including 14 Top Tips for Reducing Condensation
+Home > Search for DIY Projects by Trade Type > DIY Projects and How-To Guides Covering Damp and Damp Problems > Complete Guide to Condensation Diagnosis and Repair Projects

 The complete guide to condensation, including why it happens and how you can stop it happening in your home.
 We cover the particularly troublesome areas of condensation in double glazing and on toilet cisterns while providing the solution to curing it.
 Here we cover what are the issues and health risks that condensation will cause, hopefully spurring you to read on to make your own DIY cure.